-Student or staff data files should not be saved onto any computer other than an agency issued desktop computer, laptop computer, or an agency-issued storage device.
+Student or staff data files should not be saved onto any computer other than an agency issued desktop computer, laptop computer, or an encrypted storage device, authorized cloud storage account.
+Student or staff data files should never be stored on a personal cloud storage account or personal storage devices.
+Working from home is no exception to this rule.
 Encryption is the most effective way to achieve data security.
 When using any ESC-issued external storage device to store student or staff data, the device must be encrypted.
-Encryption is the process of transforming data into code which is unreadable by anyone who does not possess a special key (or password).
-To read an encrypted file, you must have access to the key that enables you to decrypt it.
 Staff with questions about whether or not a device is encrypted should contact the ESC Help Desk at help.desk@escco.org.